top of page

 “No force in history was thought to have freed so many people and marched so far to do so.”

 The narrative choices that Stuart chose were strange considering the amount of compelling and heroic stories that were available.
 There is a lot that could be better developed and fleshed out.
-Overall, The Liberator will keep you fascinated because of the war story (we love action), and the unique animation style, but fails to deliver what could’ve been so much more.
+Overall, The Liberator will keep you fascinated because of the war story (we love action), and the unique animation style, but it fails to deliver what could’ve been so much more.

 bottom of page